torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

 ^^^^^^^^^^^^^

 One of the things you'll do most when using Grapple is querying pages and to do that you'll have to use the ``PageInterface``.
-This is accessible though the ``pages`` or ``page`` field on the root query type.
+This is accessible through the ``pages`` or ``page`` field on the root query type.